dhilt/ngx-ui-scroll/README.md

 </div>
 ```

-where the viewport is a scrollable area of finite height (if the viewport's height is not constrained, it will pull the entire content of the datasource and no scrollbar will appear):
+where the viewport is a scrollable area of finite height:

 ```css
 .viewport {